Deborah Conway

 Deborah Ann Conway (born 8 August 1959) is an Australian rock singer-songwriter and guitarist, and had a career as a model and actress.
 She was a founding member of the 1980s rock band Do-Ré-Mi with their top-5 hit "Man Overboard".

 Conway performs solo and has a top-20 hit single with "It's Only the Beginning" (1991).
 The associated album, String of Pearls, also peaked in the top 20.
 She won the ARIA Award for Best Female Artist at the 1992 awards.
 Her next album, Bitch Epic, reached the top 20 in November 1993.
 Conway organised and performed on the Broad Festivals from 2005 to 2008—show-casing contemporary Australian female artists.

 Early life and education

-Deborah Ann Conway was born on 8 August 1959 in Melbourne, Victoria.
-Her father Carl was a lawyer, entrepreneur, realtor and stockbroker in Toorak (died 2011).
+Deborah Ann Conway was born on 8 August 1959 in Melbourne, Victoria, to Jewish parents.
+Her father Carl (died 2011) was born in Leeds to a family that fled to England from Russia after the pogroms in the 1900s.
+Carl later changed his surname "Cohen" to "Conway" and moved to Australia, where he became a lawyer, entrepreneur, realtor and stockbroker in Toorak.
 Conway attended Lauriston Girls' School—photos of her as a schoolgirl were displayed at the Sydney Jewish Museum.

 She started Media Studies at Royal Melbourne Institute of Technology (RMIT) but left in 1979.
 Next, she attended University of Melbourne for an arts degree with modelling and singing to support her way through.
 A billboard campaign for Bluegrass jeans featured Conway's nude backside and the phrase "Get yours into Bluegrass".
 Other ads with Conway as a model include Big M and Crunchie.